 Below is a list of the best car subwoofers that provide deep bass and are available with or without a built-in amp.

 1. Pioneer TS-WX300A Powered Subwoofer

 The Pioneer TS-WX300A is a popular and highly rated car subwoofer that’s produced by the reputable Pioneer brand.
-It features a 30 cm woofer that’s integrated into a ported, bass reflex design enclosure and delivers 1,300 watts.
+It features a 30 cm woofer that’s integrated into a ported, bass reflex design enclosure and it delivers 1,300 watts.